Thank you for visiting Blonde Ponytail Fitness!

 Blonde Ponytail began in October of 2010 as a way to connect with other fitness-oriented individuals.
-Since then, my blog has evolved into a space where I share workouts, exercise tips, healthy recipes and as well as narrations of life outside the gym!I have a passion for creating innovative workouts that can be performed in the convenience of one’s home as well as the gym.
-I also like creating recipes that are both simple and healthy.
+Since then, my blog has evolved into a space where I share workouts, exercise tips, healthy recipes and as well as narrations of life outside the gym.
+I have a passion for creating innovative workouts that can be performed in the convenience of one’s home as well as the gym.
+Recently, I have begun offering online training programs as well.

 My goal is live a healthy, balanced life with an emphasis on fitness.
-Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, and our recent addition, baby Jada.
+Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, Jada, and most recently, we added Cole.

 I earned my B.A. in Psychology while participating on a team that finished 3rd at the Women’s College World Series.
 Following graduation, I returned to Omaha and pursued my master’s degree in Counseling while serving as an assistant softball coach for Creighton University.

 While I was coaching, I obtained my certification as an NSCA-CSCS in order to continue to learn and grow in the fitness field.

 Coaching was a natural transition out of life as a student-athlete and also afforded me the chance to meet my future husband.

 Life as a coach’s wife means moving when opportunities arise, so from Creighton University, came Purdue University, then Washington State University, back to Creighton, then University of Illinois, and most recently to Northwestern University!

 Although my eligibility has long since expired, I still consider myself an athlete.
 I like to be challenged physically to stay fit and fuel my competitive nature.